 Reflecting this character, the materials science program at Oregon State University, initiated in the 1980s, is spread over nine different departments spanning three OSU colleges.
 This allows students to earn MS and PhD degrees in Materials Science in many different areas of concentration, including all classes of materials, and in a wide range of materials behavior.
 The coursework requirements are extremely flexible to allow students to tailor their program of study to directly support their research activities.

 For undergraduates we have a B.S. degree via the Atlantis Program.
 Here, Oregon State, Saarlandes Unversity (Saarbrucken, Germany), and Lulea University of Technology (Lulea, Sweden) have created a unique bachelors degree program focused on creating a new kind of engineer with a global perspective that will enable them to operate in the complex multinational workplace of the future.
-Students who complete the program will receive two bachelors degrees in a four year program - a B.S. in Mechanical Engineering from OSU and a B.S. in Materials Science from Saarlandes University.
+Students who complete the program will receive two bachelors degrees in a four to five year program - a B.S. in Mechanical Engineering from OSU and a B.S. in Materials Science from Saarlandes University.